-You will also have the Spectrum False color, which is a gradient of color from Pink-Blue-Green-Yellow-Red.
+Another scale is the Spectrum False color, which is a gradient of color from Pink-Blue-Green-Yellow-Red.
 This is easily seen on the Guide bar.

-You can also create your own custom set, up to 3.
+EL Zone replaces IRE exposure values with stops.
+The stops are represented by color between Black (underexposed) and White (overexposed)You can also create your own custom set, up to 3.